Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

         of being an overlay like on Mac OSX and on some Linux Distros (e.g.: Ubuntu).
 So when we have a long content, the vertical scrollbar appears, takes 20 pixels from the browsing area, and since our HTML is said to be <code>100vw</code>, the whole thing together will be
         <code>100vw + 20px</code>, which is wider than it can display, so the horizontal scrollbar will appear too.
 That is what we try to avoid.
-        Of course you have to keep this in mind, and plan your design well to let enough space beside the content.
+        Of course you have to keep this in mind, and plan your design well to let enough space for the scrollbar.
     </dd>
 </dl>